mattstruble/furcate-cli/README.md

 }
 ```

-Any additional configurations can be defined and accessed within the Fork class.
+All configurations can be overwritten, and any additional configurations can be added.

 ## Roadmap